 Beta-adrenergic effects on the heart such as increase in heart rate and contractility are caused by the vascular effects of fenoterol, cardiac beta2-receptor stimulation, and at supratherapeutic doses, by beta1-receptor stimulation.
 As with other beta-adrenergic agents, QTc prolongations have been reported.
 For fenoterol metered dose inhalers these were discrete and observed at doses higher than recommended.
-However, systemic exposure after administration with nebulisers (nebuliser solution, nebuliser solution in unit dose vials) might be higher than with recommended MDI doses.
+However, systemic exposure after administration with nebulisers (UDVs, solution for inhalation) might be higher than with recommended MDI doses.
 The clinical significance has not been established.
 Tremor is a more frequently observed effect of beta-agonists.
-Unlike the effects on the bronchial smooth muscle, the systemic effects on skeletal muscle of \(\mathcal{B}\)-agonists are subject to the development of tolerance.
+Unlike the effects on the bronchial smooth muscle, the systemic effects on skeletal muscle of ß-agonists are subject to the development of tolerance.

 Concurrent use of these two active ingredients dilates the bronchi by affecting different pharmacological sites of action.
 The two active substances thus complement each other in their spasmolytic action on the bronchial muscles and allow a broad therapeutic use in the field of bronchopulmonary disorders associated with constriction of the respiratory tract.
-The complementary action is such that only a very low proportion of the \( \mathbb{G}\)-adrenergic component is needed to obtain the desired effect, facilitating individual dosage suited to each patient with a minimum of adverse reactions.
+The complementary action is such that only a very low proportion of the ß-adrenergic component is needed to obtain the desired effect, facilitating individual dosage suited to each patient with a minimum of adverse reactions.